Daring-Crypto-Ventures/DCV-policy/Privacy-Policy.md

 ### _Third-Party Software and Services_

 If you’d like to use third-party software or services, please keep in mind that interacting with them may mean providing information about yourself to those third parties.
 For example, some third-party services may request or require access to your data via a pixel or cookie.
-For example, to use the HODL Totals Google Sheet Add-on you will need a Google account that is subject to Google's privacy policy and practices.
+For example, to use the HODL Totals add-on you will need a Google account that is subject to Google's privacy policy and practices.
 Please note that if you use a third-party service or grant access, your data will be handled in accordance with that third party’s privacy policy and practices.
 We don’t own or control these third parties, and they have their own rules about information collection, use, and sharing, which you should review before using the software or services.

 ## Privacy Policy Changes